A combination of geology, plant and animal life, and human history make this a rich and rewarding route for the moderately fit walker.

 Passing through the wooden gate, follow the obvious track to your left, which leads northwards.
 In summer the surrounding heathland gives a fabulous display of wildflowers.
 Looking out to sea, a little to the southeast, you’ll see the island of Copinsay with its lighthouse, and to the north of that the distinctive pudding shape of the Horse of Copinsay.

 After around a kilometre you arrive at the Brough of Deerness.
 At first glance this rocky outcrop looks entirely inaccessible, but a rough path leads down, almost to sea level, before rising up a narrow goat-track of a route.
 Thankfully a well-secured chain provides a welcome handhold, but great care should be taken on all parts of this section of the route.
-Please note that as of 6/9/23, a landslip means that the Brough is currently inaccessible.
-Work to clear the path is expected to begin soon and we'll update this route once it is in use again.
+The downward section of path approaching the Brough itself is steep and is prone to erosion and landslips, which Orkney Islands Council monitors regularly.
+Take extra care when using this path and make sure you are wearing appropriate footwear and are physically fit.

 Once on the Brough you’ll notice the walls of a small Norse chapel, believed to date from the 10th century.
 Slightly less apparent are the remains of a number of other buildings, the outlines of which can just be made out among the grass.
 These structures suggest the Brough was once a fortified Viking stronghold.